vllm-project/vllm/docs/source/models/vlm.rst

 .. important::
     We have removed all vision language related CLI args in the ``0.5.1`` release. **This is a breaking change**, so please update your code to follow the above snippet.
-Specifically, ``image_feature_size`` is no longer required to be specified, and internally we will construct data structures for every model to perform profiling with.
+Specifically, ``image_feature_size`` is no longer required to be specified as we now calculate that internally for each model.

-    This work is still ongoing.
-In the meantime, we internally hardcode ``image_feature_size = 3000`` through :meth:`MULTIMODAL_REGISTRY.get_num_input_tokens <vllm.multimodal.MultiModalRegistry.get_num_input_tokens>`
-    for every model to be conservative in terms of GPU memory consumption.
-This hardcoded value will be replaced with a more accurate profiling strategy in the future.

 To pass an image to the model, note the following in :class:`vllm.inputs.PromptStrictInputs`: